Craterostigmus tasmanianus: Distribution, habitat and ecology

+Behaviour

 Reproduction and development

 The brood chambers of C. tasmanianus are usually cavities in damp rotting logs or excavations in the soil.
 The breeding season runs from November to February, and brooding occurs between September and April.
 Like members of the Scolopendramorph and Geophilmorph orders, the mother coils around the eggs and early instars to guard them.
 Hatchlings emerge from the eggs with 12 pairs of legs, then gain three final ones in their first moult.
 They then disperse in winter into the leaf litter.
 Mothers have been recorded to lay anywhere between 44 and 77 eggs at a time.